British Columbia Children's Hospital: History

 B.C.
-Children's Hospital's roots go back to the establishment of a fund for crippled children by the B.C.
+Children's Hospital's roots go back to the establishment of a fund for cripple children by the B.C.
 Women's Institute in 1923.
 In 1928, Vancouver's Crippled Children's Hospital admitted its first patient at its Hudson Street location.
 In 1933, a new Crippled Children's Hospital opened on West 59th Avenue.
 In 1947, it was renamed Children's Hospital "to exemplify the growing awareness that children are not defined by their illnesses."

 In 1977, ground was broken at the hospital's current location at West 28th Avenue and Oak Street, some time after the Children's Hospital and the Health Centre for Children had agreed to the construction of a joint facility in 1964.
 Construction was completed in 1982 at a cost of $60 million.
 The 29,730 square-metre facility housed 250 acute care beds, an adolescent unit, a modern isolation facility, a rehabilitation unit, a 10-bed psychiatric unit and a 60-bed special care nursery.

 In 1985, the Children's Variety Research Centre opened, showing the increasing importance placed on medical research.

 In 2002, the Medical Day Unit was expanded from four to twelve beds, providing family-centred care for children with complex medical problems.

 In 2003, a $28 million expansion saw the opening of a new Ambulatory Care Building, for the increasing numbers of patients not needing to stay overnight.
 The building tripled the number of clinic rooms available on site for patients and staff, and houses 24 pediatric specialty medical and surgical clinics.
 The architects state that the building "is nearly 40% more efficient than the National Energy Code called for when it was built.
 Sustainable design features include orientation toward solar exposure, maximization of natural ventilation and natural daylight, concourse ventilation, insulated north walls, reduction in electrical power consumption through daylighting, task lighting, and light and occupancy sensors."
 The project also involved the nearby B.C.
 Women's Hospital & Health Centre's new Maternity and Ambulatory Program Clinics, Child and Adolescent Psychiatry, and the Emergency renovation and expansion.